Intersections: Theorising Adolescent Sexualities in Indonesia—Where ?Something different happens?

 8. Consideration of the concept of sexuality, dubbed seksualitas in Indonesian, instantly brings one up against the obvious point that it is a recently borrowed term from English.
 Yet it is clear that Indonesia is a place where 'something different happens.'
 There are many different terms in local Indonesian languages that express aspects of this constellation of meanings,[13] and 'There is a considerable corpus of literature in the manuscript traditions of both Bali and Java that can be broadly defined as erotic, that is, as primarily concerned with the sensual and the sexual.'[14]
 Nevertheless, like Tom Boellstorff, I think it would be silly to deny the importance of the global discourse on sexuality in the Indonesian context.

 9. I find it quite productive to think about how sexuality is different in Indonesia from sexuality in the West and elsewhere.
-Jackson has rightly criticised the tendency for scholars of the non-West to always refer, and sometimes defer, to Western theory, in what he calls the 'centre–periphery model,'[15] and I have found reference to sexual culture in a range of cultures very instructive.
+Jackson has rightly criticised the tendency for scholars of the non-West to always refer, and sometimes defer, to Western theory, in what he calls the 'centre?periphery model,'[15] and I have found reference to sexual culture in a range of cultures very instructive.
 For instance, Wah-Shan Chou's thesis regarding Chinese sexuality—that it is the family-kinship system, not sexuality, which is the basis for the identity of a person—opens up all sorts of possibilities.[16]
 Chou contrasts the situation in China, where the gender of people's erotic 'object' choice has never been the site of greatest oppression, to that pertaining in the West, where identity politics for gays and lesbians is predicated upon individualism and confrontational politics.
 In arguing against the universalisation of the Anglo-American experience, Chou outlines shifts in Chinese discourse about sexuality historically, and emphasises that Chinese traditions of cultural tolerance for same-sex eroticism (and in the main, he is talking about male-male sexual desire) only occurred when they did not disrupt other stronger social hierarchies based on class, sexism and ageism, and within a society where marriage was a must and was not based on romantic love or sexual desire.

 10. Nevertheless, it is the case that almost all scholarly work on comparative sexualities references sexuality a la the West, and it is impossible to escape this hegemony.
 Sexuality in the West is currently and commonly perceived in terms of the similarity or difference of the sex/gender of ego and the sex/gender of the object of ego's sexual desire.
 Sexuality in the West predominantly refers to one of three possibilities: hetero-normativity, wherein ego is one sex/gender and ego feels sexual desire for a person of the opposite sex/gender, and lesbian or gay 'orientation,' wherein ego feels sexual desire for a person of the same sex/gender.
 While listings of variations are now common—gay, lesbian, bisexual, transgendered, intersexed = GLBTI—they have been critiqued as being always and inevitably exclusive and as lacking fluidity (what Michael Warner calls 'Rainbow Theory').[17]
 Some now argue for fluidity and overlap between these 'boxes,' emphasising an un-essentialised identity and desire.
-At this point, for Indonesia, I would like to note that the evidence that we do have suggests that neither the 'pick–a–box' model of GLBTI nor the Dennis Altman model of 'global queering,'[18] nor a converging, homogenising 'globalised' sexual culture appear apposite.[19]
+At this point, for Indonesia, I would like to note that the evidence that we do have suggests that neither the 'pick?a?box' model of GLBTI nor the Dennis Altman model of 'global queering,'[18] nor a converging, homogenising 'globalised' sexual culture appear apposite.[19]

-11. Here I briefly mention the work of Michel Foucault and Anthony Giddens, because attending to them sharpens our views of the ways the Non–West is different from or is impacted by the West; sometimes we can show that the European claims for universal relevance are just 'straw men' (sic).
+11. Here I briefly mention the work of Michel Foucault and Anthony Giddens, because attending to them sharpens our views of the ways the Non?West is different from or is impacted by the West; sometimes we can show that the European claims for universal relevance are just 'straw men' (sic).
 Foucault analysed the history of sexuality in Europe from the seventeenth century, arguing against the previous idea that European society, epitomised by Victorian England, had repressed and hidden sexuality, and instead developed the idea that European society had increasingly become fixated with sexuality, creating a minutely-detailed discourse around sexuality.
 His attention was not on individual subjectivity or agency but on the production and control of sexuality: on the ways modern society objectifies, defines and becomes expert on sexuality, and the ways individuals internalise and adopt the same processes of self-reflexivity and self-knowledge: modern citizens are self-objectifying, self-monitoring and indeed self-forming subjects via the valorisation and power of sexuality.
 My own interest is in developing understanding of the subjective production of the sexualised self and the agency that draws upon socio-cultural discourses and yet enables identification of the self in society.[20]

 12. The term 'sexuality' came into the English language in 1800, according to the Oxford English Dictionary.
 This suggests that 'the concept came into existence with modern society.'[21]